 Recently the images are starting to change.
 She is becoming a teenager and is more aware of my lens, more interested in how she appears and is viewed.
 Friends are becoming deeply important.
 All of the images in the Appaloosa series are of her alone, but now I’m flirting with the idea of incorporating her relationships with her friends into the work.
 I’m teasing out the next steps with this series as she starts to change.

 Photographer Kristen Emack (Photography Fellow ’19) recently won 2nd Place in the Cambridge Art Association National Prize Show for an image from her Cousins series.
 Other photographs have been recently accepted into The Griffin Museum of Photography, The PRC Exposure 2019 show, The Fence 2019, the CAA Emerging Artist Show and are on display at Blue Sky Gallery and Pro Photo Supply in Portland, OR.

-David Valdes Greenwood (Dramatic Writing Finalist ’19, ’03) is a playwright and author.
+David Valdes (Dramatic Writing Finalist ’19, ’03), formerly David Valdes Greenwood, is a playwright and author.
 In 2019/2020, his play Last Catastrophist will be produced in the Fresh Ink (with a staged reading at Boston Playwrights Theatre June 25), Wandaleria will be produced by Rochester Repertory Theatre, and Downtown Crossing will be developed by Company One.
 Also, his play Up the Ladder, Down the Slide is a 2019 Eugene O’Neill Finalist.